2ndlook – View From A Square Prism

 After the guns fell silent, sharp knives came out.
 Victorious allies of WW1, proceeded to carve up the Ottoman Empire, stretching from the Middle East to Central Asia to the Eastern Europe – the modern successor to the ancient Assyrian Empire.

-An amateur, TE Lawrence (never mind the propaganda) determined the fate of millions in the Middle East.
-Another British dilettante, Gertrude Margaret Lowthian Bell made the selection of the King Of Iraq.
+TE Lawrence, a British spy, posing as archaeologists, determined the fate of millions in the Middle East.
+Another British spy, a team-mate of TE Lawrence, Gertrude Margaret Lowthian Bell made the selection of the King Of Iraq.

 Western Leadership